stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <!-- (always User Info Endpoint)-->

 #### 4.2.1.1 List of Supported Scope Values
-**Any claim requested by using the scope value can only be obtained from the User Info endpoint.</aside>**
+ <aside class="success">Any claim requested by using the scope value can only be obtained from the User Info endpoint.</aside>

 The following scope values are supported and allow access to predefined sets of Identity Data: